"Small Business Beginnings" class participants working in groups during their board meetings.

 Paul Thares 605.374.4177

 Hot Springs City Departments

-SDSU Extension Community Development can offer leadership topic training sessions for a variety of organizations and can custom fit presentations to your time frame.
+SDSU Extension Community Vitality can offer leadership topic training sessions for a variety of organizations and can custom fit presentations to your time frame.
 Contact Kari O’Neill 605.685.6972 for more information.

 SDSU Extension Strategic Planning Process

 Assisting Organizations like the Yankton Area Chamber of Commerce

 SDSU Extension uses the Appreciative Inquiry approach as we assist organizations and communities with strategic planning.
 Our 1-day session, recently used by the Yankton Chamber of Commerce, allows groups to find their strengths, and then to build on those strengths for future growth.
 As participants reflect on what has gone well in the past, they can vision about possibilities for the next 1-3 years that eventually turn into action ideas for the future.

 For more information about strategic planning with SDSU Extension, contact Kari O’Neill 605.685.6972.

 The SDSU Extension Community Vitality Team can offer any of the above mentioned programs among others.
 They can custom fit presentations to your needs and time frame.
 For more information about what type of programs and/or tools the SDSU Community Vitality Team can offer you or your community contact:

 - Kari O’Neill, SDSU Extension Bennett County Office